American Home Comfort Study

 - HVAC brand satisfaction.

-As in 2013, the 2016 study will be conducted via the Internet among homeowners recruited from Decision Analyst’s American Consumer Opinion® panel and our trusted partner's panels.
+As in our previous versions, the 2019 study was conducted via the internet among homeowners recruited from Decision Analyst's American Consumer Opinion® panel and our trusted partner's panels.

 Who Needs This Report?